Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 Network of Patent and Trademark Depository Libraries (PTDLs)

-The USPTO’s Patent and Trademark Depository Library Program (PTDLP) consists of 84 academic, public, state and special libraries, referred to as PTDLs, located in 48 states, the District of Columbia, and Puerto Rico.
-Three of these libraries offer additional fee-based services and are referred to as Partnership PTDLs.
+The USPTO’s Patent and Trademark Depository Library Program (PTDLP) consists of 83 academic, public, state and special libraries, referred to as PTDLs, located in 47 states, the District of Columbia, and Puerto Rico.
 A list of PTDLs may be viewed at the USPTO’s web site.

-The 27th Annual PTDL Training Seminar held in Arlington, Virginia from March 14 to 19, 2004 hosted 92 registrants.
-Eighty-two librarians representing 68 PTDLs and representatives from these national patent offices were represented: The State Intellectual Property Office of the People’s Republic of China, The Patent and Trademark Library of Latvia, and the Japan Patent Office.
+The 28th Annual PTDL Training Seminar held in Arlington, Virginia from April 7-11, 2005 hosted 89 registrants.
+Eighty librarians representing 68 PTDLs and representatives from these national patent offices were represented: The State Intellectual Property Office of the People’s Republic of China, The Canadian Intellectual Property Office, and the Japan Patent Office.

-The PTDL Program was involved in a number of outreach activities during 2004.
-PTDLP sponsored and staffed exhibit booths at the Special Libraries Association Annual Conference in Nashville, TN and The American Society of Engineering Education Annual Conference in Salt Lake City, UT.
+The PTDL Program was involved in a number of outreach activities during 2005.
+PTDLP sponsored and staffed exhibit booths at the American Library Association Annual Conference in Chicago, IL and The American Society of Engineering Education Annual Conference in Portland, OR.
 Public seminars and staff training were also conducted at a number of PTDLs throughout the year.
 Numerous briefings on the PTDL Program were also provided to international visitors and to various USPTO Technology Centers.

 Automated Information in Patent and Trademark Depository Libraries